drloser123/drloser123.github.io/Eng/Plants eng.md

 - 10000 GP – Heals all wounds and cures diseases

 ## Foraging
-The character must spend **4 hours gathering**.
+The character must spend **4 hours foraging**.
 During this time, they can make 2 **searches**, or 4 if they have an affinity with nature: barbarian, druid, etc.

 The player indicates beforehand which plant(s) they are looking for.
 For each search, they roll 1d6 and consult the tables below to see if they found what they were seeking.